cloud-aqua/www/docs/source/research.rst

 -  Availability-aware multi-objective optimization
 -  Experiments on production and testbed systems

-Expected Broader ImpaAQUA and Contributions
+Expected Broader Impact and Contributions
 ----------------------------------------------------------------------

 -  Significant advancement of the state-of-the-art by offering deep